Skip to main content

 Monitoring and Mitigating Potential Long-Term Risks

-While the preservation of is a significant safety feature, long-term use of GHSs is not without considerations that require clinical oversight.
+While the preservation of feedback loops is a significant safety feature, long-term use of GHSs is not without considerations that require clinical oversight.
 The most frequently discussed long-term risk involves metabolic health.
 Sustained elevation of growth hormone can lead to a decrease in insulin sensitivity, potentially increasing blood glucose levels.

 Clinical vigilance through regular blood analysis is the key to mitigating potential metabolic shifts during long-term peptide therapy.